ultimate-notion/ultimate-notion/docs/usage/page_introduction.md

 !!! info
-    The functionality around updating select/multi-select properties will be changed in the future to make the expderience more user-friendly.
+    The functionality around updating select/multi-select properties will be changed in the future to make the experience more user-friendly.

 [Page object]: ../../reference/ultimate_notion/page/#ultimate_notion.page.Page
 [Task List example]: ../../examples/simple_taskdb/